 - Liquid Stevia - This recipe only uses a fairly small amount of stevia.
 However, if you are one of the people who taste a significant aftertaste when using stevia you can sweeten to taste using erythritol or your preferred sweetener.

-- Allulose - In my baking I usually use a combination of stevia and another low glycemic sweetener (monk fruit, erythritol or allulose) to get the perfect level of sweetness and avoid any of the negative flavor effects that come with various low carb sweetners.
-If you have never used allulose know that it is about half as sweet and sugar or 1:1 sweeteners.
-You can substitute it with your preferred sweetener, but know that you will most likely need to use less.
+- Granulated 1:1 Low Glycemic Sweetener - In my baking I usually use a combination of stevia and another low glycemic sweetener to get the perfect level of sweetness and avoid any of the negative flavor effects that come with various low carb sweeteners.
+In this recipe I used Whole Earth monk fruit and erythritol blend.
+If you are using something different, make sure that it measure 1:1 with sugar.
+I have also tested allulose in this recipe which is slightly less sweet compared to sugar and I thought it also worked well.

 - Xanthan Gum - Xanthan gum is used to thicken the berry mixture.
 If you don't have this ingredient you can skip it all together.
 The berries may just be a little more runny.

 - Almond Flour - I don't recommend substituting this ingredient.
-Be sure to measure in loose and level scoops for best results.
+Be sure to measure in loose and level scoops for best results and note the weights provided in the recipe card.

 - Coconut Flour - This is another ingredient I don't recommend substituting.
-Be sure to measure in loose and level scoops for best results.
+Be sure to measure in loose and level scoops for best results and note the weights provided in the recipe card.

 - Butter - I highly recommend using grass-fed, salted butter.
+Unsalted butter can also be used and you can add just a little more salt to the crumble (probably only about ⅛ tsp.).
 Coconut oil could work to make this recipe vegan friendly, however, the flavor will not be quite as rich.

 - Vanilla - Use pure vanilla extract, not imitation!